Our FAQ comes in three sections below. Admissions, International applications, and Funding. If your questions aren’t answered here, please contact us.

 May I schedule a campus visit?

-In the absence of a global pandemic, selected applicants who are being considered for admission to the MTS program are invited to visit campus in late February or early March.
-We have not yet confirmed plans for these visits.
+Selected applicants who are being considered for admission to the MTS program are invited to visit campus in late February or early March.

-Whom should I contact with questions about the graduate program in Communication?
+Whom should I contact with questions about the graduate program in Media, Technology, & Society?

-Are all international student applicants required to submit TOEFL scores?
+Are all international student applicants required to submit TOEFL, IELTS, or MET scores?

 Yes with two exceptions: if English is not the applicant’s native language or if the applicant holds a BA or MA from an English-speaking institution.
 For more on this requirement, see The Graduate School’s website: www.tgs.northwestern.edu/admission/application-requirements/test-scores.html.
-We also accept IELTS scores in lieu of the TOEFL scores.
+We also accept IELTS or Michigan English Test scores in lieu of the TOEFL scores.

 I’m an international student, but I don’t have a visa yet.
 What can I do?